galaxyproject/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 Congratulations - you just started your first workflow!

 You can get to the history you created by clicking on the {% icon galaxy-histories-activity %} history link in the top left corner of the workflow invocation form.
-In this history, you should now see 16 datasets: 2 input files and all the steps of the above analysis.
+Once the workflow is finished, you should now see 16 datasets in this history: 2 input files and all the steps of the above analysis.
 You can click on all of them as before, and for example, check out the wordcloud of the Eaglesfield Smith poem:

 Now <em>africs</em> is in the center.
 Not <em>death</em> or <em>yamba</em> as in the other two poems.
+So the text likely has a different emphasis than the initial two texts we checked.

  ![Word Cloud of Eaglesfield Smith's Text Version](../../images/wc_smith.png "Word Cloud of Eaglesfield Smith's Text Version")